 Variations and Tips

-- Slow cooker hack: After browning the meat and blending the sauce, transfer everything to a slow cooker and cook on low for 6–8 hours.
+- Slow cooker method: After browning pork and blending sauce, transfer everything to a slow cooker and cook on low for 6-8 hours for maximum tenderness.

-- Storage: Adovada keeps well in the fridge for up to 4 days and freezes beautifully for up to 3 months.
+- Storage: Adovada keeps well in the refrigerator for up to 5 days and freezes beautifully for up to 3 months.
+The flavors continue to develop over time.

 Frequently Asked Questions